Parched: Plot

-Parched is the story of four women in a desert village of Gujarat, India.
+Parched is the story of four women in a desert village of Rajasthan, India.
 The village and the society are plagued by several social evils, age-old traditions and practices of patriarchy, child marriage, dowry, marital rapes and physical and mental abuse.

 Rani is a widow struggling to support her old mother-in-law and teenage son, Gulab.
 Following village customs, Rani marries Gulab off to a child bride by paying a hefty sum to the bride's family.
 Meanwhile, Gulab is disrespectful, rebellious, and prefers to loiter with a gang of friends, spending time with sex workers.
 Janki, the child bride, hopes to stop the marriage by chopping off her hair but is still forced into the relation.
 Lajjo lives in the same village as Rani, and is a close friend and aid in Rani's struggles.
 Lajjo is in an abusive marriage with an alcoholic husband, Manoj.
 Having failed to conceive, Lajjo is mocked for being infertile and therefore worthless in the eyes of her husband and society.
 The fourth woman is Bijli, an erotic dancer in a travelling entertainment company.
 Bijli acts as an advisor to both Rani and Lajjo.

 The movie begins with Rani and Lajjo visiting another village to meet Janki and her family.
 Meanwhile, Gulab and his friends are seen harassing an educated, working woman, until her husband, Kishan (Sumeet Vyas) approaches.
 While at Janki's house, Rani receives calls on a cell phone given to her by Gulab.
 The anonymous calls started off as a wrong number but developed into coy flirting.

 Later, at the Gram Panchayat, the village participates in solving local issues.
 The first issue is of a girl named Champa who ran away from her husband and tried to return to her parents.
 The Panchayat forces her to return despite her revelation that her husband's male family members all rape her.
 Kishan and his wife try intervening but are ridiculed for their progressive opinions.